 If you’re on a support team, you know the drill.
 The ticket queue is a constant flood, and it feels like you spend half your day just sorting, prioritizing, and assigning incoming requests.
 It's repetitive work that eats up time your team could be spending on, well, actually helping people.
 Even worse, one ticket sent to the wrong place can lead to a slow response, and we all know that’s a quick way to get a frustrated customer.

 There’s a better way.
 Automatically tagging tickets from specific users and organizations is a straightforward strategy that can bring some much-needed order to the chaos.
 It's the first real step toward a smarter, more efficient workflow.
-Here, we'll look at how traditional help desks like Zendesk do this, where their methods start to creak, and how modern AI tools are changing the game.
+Here, we'll look at how industry-leading help desks like Zendesk do this, how to optimize these workflows as you scale, and how modern AI tools work as a powerful complement.

 What is automatically tagging tickets from specific users and organizations?